hasanimran96/Compiler_Design_Project/README.md

 ### Steps to execute the project:

-1. yacc parser.y
+1. yacc parser.y or bison parser.y -d
+the -d is used to generate header file parser.tab.h
-2. lex finalexer.l
+2. lex finalexer.l or flex finalexer.l
-3. gcc y.tab.c -ll -ly
+3. gcc y.tab.c -ll -ly or gcc parser.tab.c -ll -ly -w
 4. ./a.out test

 ### References: